 Proposed Fellowship Program

 A legislative science and technology policy fellow would provide much needed resources for Missouri State House and Senate.
 The fellow would assist in scientific, rather than legal, research before bills are written, and also help to inform senators and representatives on benefits and consequences of pending statutes and regulations.
 Outside of the short legislative session, fellows will assist with building evidence-based research capacity and training workshops for legislators and staff, giving them confidence to address issues about which they feel passionate and better address the needs of their constituents.
+Increased importance will be placed on state governance to address local approaches to pressing issues of our time; thus, Missouri lawmakers must be equipped to define and address these issues.

 The American Association for the Advancement of Science (AAAS), the leading professional society in the sciences, coordinates a prestigious federal science and policy fellowship program.
 The goal of the AAAS STPFs are to provide research and technical support in making evidence-based policy decisions.
 In 2008, California formed a state-level science and technology policy fellowship for recent graduates of advanced degree STEM programs and subsequently, nine other states have adopted this state-level model to establish similar programs within their state government.
 The state-level programs mimic the AAAS STPF program, using best practices from the federal processes and tailoring other parts to the specific needs of each state.
 The State of Missouri is an excellent candidate in which to establish a state-level STPF due to the general assembly structure, growing science and technology industries, and trends in outward migration of locally-trained professional scientists.